medartus/Loa/README.md

 additionally, **we display the concenred result(s) on the right side of our web application**.

-In our example we want to display a map of the result and tell it to the user.
+In our example we want to display restaurants searched by the user.

 _5 - Node.js API response_